openSUSE/news-o-o/_posts/2011-10-25-internet-at-opensuse-conference-2011.markdown

 ---
 author: Andreas Jaeger
+comments: true
 date: 2011-10-25 14:36:01+00:00
 layout: post
 link: https://news.opensuse.org/2011/10/25/internet-at-opensuse-conference-2011/
+slug: internet-at-opensuse-conference-2011
-title: "Internet at openSUSE Conference 2011"
+title: Internet at openSUSE Conference 2011
+wordpress_id: 11292
 categories:
 - Conference
 ---

 At the openSUSE conference 2011, there was especially one area that caused us the previous years some trouble and this year nobody spoke about since it just worked fine: Wireless internet access.

 So, what have we done right this year?
 It was basically wiring internet ourselves to the location and setting up the wifi controllers sponsored by Aeroaccess.